vseryakov/backendjs/README.md

   Secret and login can be anything, the backend does not require any specific formats and does not process the contents of the login/secret fields.

   There are several ways to create authenticated account:
-    - API only access with signed signature, supply a login and secret which will be stord in the database as is, when making requests use the same login and secret to produce the signature.
+    - API only access with signed signature, supply a login and secret which will be stored in the database as is, when making requests use the same login and secret to produce the signature.
       *In the Web client `web/js/bkjs.js`, if `Bkjs.scramble` is set to 1 then the secret is replaced by the BASE64_HMAC_SHA256(secret, login) automatically, no actual secret is ever saved or sent, only used in the login form.
 This is intended for Web apps not to store the actual secret anywhere in the memory or localStorage, for the backend this is still just a secret.*